maxckelly/coderAcademyWorkbook_03/T3A1_workBook.md

 ## Q9: Explain data types, using examples from the JavaScript programming language

+  - Usually in JavaScript a datatype is assigned to a variable which can store any of the 7 datatypes within JavScript.
+The 6 types are:

+  1. The first datatype is number - This can be a integer which is a whole number such as `17`, `8` etc... or a floating number such as `12.45` or `1.99`.
+However with JavaScript a number cannot represent integer values larger than 2^53 or less than -2^53.
+  2. Due to the above limitations on numbers a BigInt is another datatype within JavaScript this is usually about a 16 decimal digit and contains an `n` on the end e.g. `1234567895177653456789012345678901234567890n`
+  3. The third datatype is a String.
+A String is surrounded by quotes this can be either double `""`, single `' '` or `back-ticks`.
+An example of a string is `let string = "hello"`
+  4. The fourth datatype is a boolean this has two values and is either `true` or `false`.
+An example of this is `let boolean = true`.
+  5. The fifth datatype is the `null` value.
+This is a specific value that references an non-existing object.
+  6. Finally the sixth datatype is the `undefined` value.
+This datatype means that a value is not assigned and there for undefined.

 ## Q10: Explain how arrays can be manipulated in JavaScript, using examples from the JavaScript programming language

+  - Arrays in JavaScript is a single variable that is used to store different and multiple elements.
+They can be manipulated in JavaScript a number of ways some of these ways can be seen below.

+  - To create an array you do: `let arrayOne = ["a", "b", "c", "d"]`

+  - Removing Elements:
+    - To remove an element from the array you can use `pop()` just like: `arrayOne.pop()`
+    - To remove the first element from the array you can use `shift()` just like: `arrayOne.shift()`
+    - To remove specific indexes within the array you can use `splice()` just like: `arrayOne.splice(0, 2)`

+  - Adding Elements:
+    - To add an element to then end of the array you can use `push()` just like: `arrayOne.push('j')`
+    - You can add it at the beginning of the array using `unshift()` just like: `arrayOne.unshift('l')`

 ## Q11: Explain how objects can be manipulated in JavaScript, using examples from the JavaScript programming language